Careers

 8. Personal guidance

-The school’s named career leader is Paul Dodman who is able to facilitate impartial information advice and guidance for students, supported by Anne-Marie Gilmore (Assistant Head of Sixth Form) as well as the Heads of Year.
+The school’s named career leader is Paul Dodman who can facilitate impartial information advice and guidance for students, supported by the Heads of Year.

-A designated Careers Adviser, Steve Martin will be conducting face to face interviews to provide students with impartial advice on all aspects of future education, employment and training.
+A designated Careers Adviser, Steve Martin conducts face to face interviews to provide students with impartial advice on all aspects of future education, employment and training.

-The school also works with the Careers and Enterprise Company and its Enterprise Advisor to deliver careers advice and guidance and allows providers of technical education access to the school to inform students regarding the progression routes they offer.
+The school also works with the Careers and Enterprise Company and its Enterprise Advisor to deliver careers advice and guidance and allows providers of technical education, college course, T-Levels etc. access to the school to inform students regarding the progression routes they offer.

 As an overview, each year group lessons aim to build the importance of considering future plans, building aspiration and challenging negative impressions, with specific reference to -